five japanese menswear designers you should be name-checking this season

-Despite fashion's continued frenzy for the new, when asked to choose from their favourite shows in Paris, inevitably many editors will choose Yohji Yamamoto, Comme des Garcons or Junya Watanabe, the venerable Japanese industry stalwarts.
+Despite fashion's continued frenzy for the new, when asked to choose from their favourite shows in Paris, inevitably many editors will choose Yohji Yamamoto, Comme des Garçons or Junya Watanabe — the venerable Japanese industry stalwarts.
 And why not?
-Despite their instantly recognisable design signatures, these brands continue to innovate at a furious rate, often presenting a complete aesthetic volte-face each season.
+Despite their instantly recognisable design signatures, these brands continue to innovate at a furious rate, often presenting a complete aesthetic about-face each season.

-There are however a plethora of Japanese brands which have emerged on the runways of Paris in the last few seasons, all of which merit a second look, and perhaps inclusion on 'best of' lists.
+There are however a plethora of Japanese brands which have emerged on the runways of Paris in the last few seasons, all of which merit a second look, and perhaps inclusion on best-of lists.
 It would be presumptuous to speak of a Japanese aesthetic, but perhaps it could be said that these designers share a thirst for innovation and a fearlessness when it comes to fusing the past with the future.
-Here are four and one more labels to take another look at.
+Here are four and one more labels to worthy of another look.

-Designer Chitose Abe's label Sacai, which despite being in business since the 90s has only really come to attention in the West in the last five years, has become beloved for its hybrid, mash up garments - mesh pleats spring from the back of sports jackets, or shearling bursts from the seams of a leather jacket.
-It's only in recent seasons however that her menswear has had a presence in Paris.
-But in that time it's made a quiet impact.
-For autumn/winter 16 Abe took the foundations of a man's wardrobe and spliced them together, with duffel coats morphing into anoraks, puffa jackets sitting under biker jackets and coats sporting extra panels wrapping across the body like cummerbunds.
-Also noticeable is her love of print — she has a way of modernising fair isle knits or stripy pyjamas without summoning the ridiculous.
-Abe's right hand man, Daisuke Gemma, said the collection was about "Life and Love", which manifested itself in soft velvet linings that cuddled the body.
+Designer Chitose Abe's label Sacai, which, despite being in business since the 90s, has only really come to attention in the West in the last five years.
+The line is beloved for its hybrid, mash-up garments — like mesh pleats that spring from the back of sport jackets, or hints of shearling bursting from the seams of a leather jacket.
+It's only in recent seasons, however, that her menswear has had a presence in Paris.
+But, in that time, it's made a quiet impact.
+For fall/winter 2016, Abe took the foundations of a man's wardrobe and spliced them together.
+She shows duffel coats morphing into anoraks, puffer jackets with biker jackets laid on top, and coats that sporting extra panels that wrap across the body like cummerbunds.
+Also noteworthy is Abe's love of print — she has a way of modernizing Fair Isle knits or striped pajamas without summoning the ridiculous.
+Abe's right hand man, Daisuke Gemma, said the collection was about "Life and Love," which manifested itself in soft velvet linings that cuddled the body.
 Sacai is for a thinking, feeling man.

-Kolor is in fact the work of Chitose Abe's husband, Junichi Abe - the two met whilst working at Junya Watanabe during the brand's early years.
-Whilst the two share a love of multi purpose garments, Junichi's work skews more elegant and disheveled than his wife's.
-This season his shapes were classic — suits and Crombie coats abounded, but the materials weren't.
+Kolor is in fact the work of Chitose Abe's husband, Junichi Abe.
+The pair met while working at Junya Watanabe during the brand's early years.
+While the two share a love of multi-purpose garments, Junichi's work skews more elegant and disheveled than his wife's.
+This season his shapes were classic — suits and tailored overcoats abounded — but the materials weren't.
 Velvet has been distressed to look like it had been dragged from the attic, animal prints were collaged together, and leopard print subtly crawled across blue plaids.
-With their slicked down hair, the models looked like they'd just come in from the rain to particularly chic evening's entertainment.
-Between their patent shoes and trousers, out peeked leopard print socks — another of the subtle hints Junichi left to the connection between the 'modern and natural worlds'.
+With their slicked-down hair, the models looked like they'd just come in from the rain to a particularly chic evening's entertainment.
+Between their patent shoes and trousers, out peeked leopard-print socks — another of the subtle hints Junichi left to the connection between the modern and natural worlds.